Stuycs-K/project03-final-09-wasp/README.md

 - *Trick*: A round where each player takes turns placing a card on the table, and the card with the highest value (determined by rules of the game) wins.
 - *Trump* (or *trump card*): A card or suit (most typically suit) that ranks the highest in a game (see metaphor: I've just played my trump card).
 - *Call*: Either a pass, bid, double, or redouble.
+- *Declarer*: Player of the pair who first mentions the suit or notrump that becomes the final contract.
+- *Dummy*:

 **How to Play:** The suits in order of progression are alphabetical: clubs, diamonds, hearts, spades.
 The card rankings are: 1,2,...,10, jack, king, queen, ace.
 For simplicity's sake, the teams will be randomized.